Georgia Tech Yellow Jackets football: Notre Dame

 This series began in 1922.
 The Fighting Irish were a longtime rival of the Yellow Jackets and the two teams met periodically on an annual basis over the years, particularly from 1963 to 1981 when both schools were independents following Tech's departure from the Southeastern Conference.
 The 1975 Georgia Tech-Notre Dame game marked the sole appearance in an Irish uniform of Rudy Ruettiger, the subject of the film Rudy.
 When Georgia Tech joined the Atlantic Coast Conference beginning in 1982, they were forced to end the series after 1981 because of scheduling difficulties.
 Consequently, the two teams have met very infrequently since then.
 Georgia Tech was the opponent in the inaugural game in the newly expanded Notre Dame Stadium in 1997, then a year later they met again in the Gator Bowl.
 The Fighting Irish and Yellow Jackets met in the 2006 and 2007 season openers and split both games.
 The rivalry resumed in 2015 with a 30–22 Irish win in South Bend, and will continue on a semi-regular basis as Georgia Tech and Notre Dame are scheduled to face off five times in the next ten years starting in 2020.
-Notre Dame is set to play Georgia Tech at Mercedes-Benz Stadium in 2020 and 2024.
-Georgia Tech will travel to South Bend in 2021.
+Notre Dame is played Georgia Tech at Mercedes-Benz Stadium in 2024, beating Tech 31–13.
+Georgia Tech traveled to South Bend in 2021, and is set to return for the next contest again Notre Dame in 2027.
 Notre Dame leads the series 29–6–1.